 SEO for news websites answers to proper considerations.
-Online publishers’ revenues like newspapers rely on visits and page views.
-While page views should not be the only metric to take into account (bounce rate and time on-site are more representative of user’s behavior), page views in still one of the main criteria to set CPM costs.
+Revenue for online publishers like newspapers relies on visits and page views.
+While page views should not be the only metric to take into account (bounce rate and time on-site are more representative of user behavior), page views in still one of the main criteria to set CPM costs.
 And organic traffic remains one of the main source of traffic and visits.
 SEO should be a true concern for news media because it influences their livelihood.

-This articles aims at giving key considerations to focus on when auditing and optimizing SEO for a news website.
+This articles discusses the key considerations to focus on when auditing and optimizing SEO for a news website.

 1# Focus on architecture

 Architecture is one of the most important SEO area to monitor because it has real impact on how Google and search engines are going to visit, interpret and rank your pages.
 For news media, this is particularly important because:

 - The website is likely to add new content on a day/weekly basis;

 - Content added is likely to be highly time-sensitive;

 - Newly added content is more likely to drive way more traffic from search results than static category pages or even the home.